NekoUwUGamerfnf/Better-Elite-Titans/README.md

 Enabling Easier Disables Next Frame Execution Ejecting And Sets Shield HP To 4000

-Enabling Harder Instantly Ejects The Elite Titan If There Is A Enemy Near It And Sets Shield HP To 10000
+Enabling Harder Instantly Ejects The Elite Titan If There Is An Enemy Near It And Sets Shield HP To 10000